tunalagoona/postgres-playground/deadlock.md

     </td>
     <td>
       <pre>UPDATE locks SET age=5 WHERE name='Ann';</pre>
-      An exclusive row-level lock had been acquired when the row was updated by Client1
+      An exclusive row-level lock had been acquired <br /> when the row was updated by Client1
       error:
       <pre>
 ERROR:  deadlock detected
-        DETAIL:  Process 37184 waits for ShareLock on transaction 17500; blocked by process 37281.
+DETAIL:  Process 37184 waits for ShareLock <br />on transaction 17500; blocked by process 37281.
-        Process 37281 waits for ShareLock on transaction 17501; blocked by process 37184.
+Process 37281 waits for ShareLock on transaction 17501; <br />blocked by process 37184.
-        HINT:  See server log for query details.
-        CONTEXT:  while updating tuple (0,3) in relation "locks"
       </pre>
-      two (or more) transactions each hold locks that the other wants.
-      PostgreSQL automatically detects deadlock situations and resolves them by aborting one of the transactions involved, allowing the other(s) to complete.
+      Two transactions each hold locks that the other wants.<br /> PostgreSQL automatically detects deadlock situations <br />and resolves them by aborting one of the transactions <br />involved, allowing the other(s) to complete.
     </td>
   </tr>
   <tr>